 One major school of thought believes that the additional trace amounts of other cannabinoids, including THC and Terpenes, work synergistically with cannabidiol.

 In theory, and very possibly in practice.
 This provides a broader effect than cannabidiol without THC and is frequently referred to as the Entourage effect.

 On the other hand, there are CBD Oil consumers who prefer CBD Oil or CBG Oil without THC.
 This includes people who don’t need to worry about a drug test.
 Each to their own.

 Some Specifics on Your Next Employee Drug Test

 As I mentioned earlier, because there’s less than 0.3% THC in hemp, you are not going to/cannot get high from hemp.
 Unfortunately for the person being tested, that doesn’t matter.

 The employer or prospective employer generally won’t care about the amount of THC, just that it’s there.

-Before you purchase a Full-Spectrum CBD or CBG, assume the THC will stay in your system for approximately 30 days for a urine test and up to 90 days for a hair test.
+Before you purchase a Full-Spectrum CBD Oil or CBG Oil, assume the THC will stay in your system for approximately 30 days for a urine test and up to 90 days for a hair test.